 Usually, when investors are looking to buy a single-family rental property, they look for a mixture of positive cash flow and appreciation.

 Multi-family is one of the most popular property types for real estate investors to accumulate wealth.
 As opposed to many commercial real estate asset classes, there is diversification in the renter pool.
 In addition, instead of renting out 100 or 30% of a property’s space to a single tenant, multifamily tenants usually only occupy one unit.

 Multifamily real estate is usually traded through a commercial real estate brokerage.

 Syndication is essentially a partnership between passive investors and an active investor who is organizing the deal.
 The investor organizing the deal is called a sponsor.
 Sponsors can employ various investment strategies, so picking one that is aligned with your goals is important.

 Almost all syndications are looking for accredited investors.
-There are a few classifications of investment syndications that could be looking for sophisticated investors or could be a type of crowdfunding that would not require their investors to be sophisticated.
+However, there are a few classifications of investment syndications that could be looking for sophisticated investors or could be a type of crowdfunding that would not require their investors to be sophisticated.

 Most syndication sponsors are looking for accredited investors because otherwise, they would have to raise capital from far too many individuals.